lisyarus/webgpu-demo/readme.md

 * [SDL2](https://www.libsdl.org/) (you can probably install it via your system's package manager)
 * [wgpu-native](https://github.com/gfx-rs/wgpu-native)

-To install wgpu-native, download [some release archive](https://github.com/gfx-rs/wgpu-native/releases) for your platform, and unpack it somewhere.
-This project was built with the [v0.18.1.3](https://github.com/gfx-rs/wgpu-native/releases/tag/v0.18.1.3) release, and might not work with other version.
+To install wgpu-native, download [some release archive](https://github.com/gfx-rs/wgpu-native/releases) for your platform, and unpack it somewhere. ~~This project was built with the [v0.18.1.3](https://github.com/gfx-rs/wgpu-native/releases/tag/v0.18.1.3) release, and might not work with other version.~~ See **Update 2** below.

 Don't forget to check out submodules:
 * [glm](https://github.com/g-truc/glm) for vector & matrix maths